GARDENING FOR BIODIVERSITY.

 When planting in our gardens we often overlook the stunning native trees, shrubs and wildflowers we have here in Ireland.

-They are at least a match, and we would contend often more impressive, and certainly overall more beneficial to our native wildlife than a lot of the ornamental plants in our garden centers.
+They are at least a match, and we would contend often more impressive, and certainly overall more beneficial to our native wildlife than most, if not all, of the ornamental plants on sale in our garden centers.
 The reason being is that our insects and larger animals have evolved to time their breeding patterns and emergence from hibernation to coincide with the flowering, and later the fruiting, of these native plants.
 They also rely on them as a vital food source as winter approaches.

 An example would be the caterpillar of Holly Blue butterfly which feeds exclusively on the leaves of our native Holly and Ivy plants.
 Or the caterpillars of our stunning Red Admiral and Peacock butterflies that feed on another great wildlife plant, the much maligned Nettle.